hashicorp/consul/website/source/docs/agent/options.html.markdown

   all operations, and "extend-cache" allows any cached ACLs to be used, ignoring their TTL values.
 If a non-cached ACL is used, "extend-cache" acts like "deny".

+* <a name"acl_agent_token"></a><a href="#acl_agent_token">`acl_agent_token`</a> - Used for clients
+  and servers to perform internal operations to the service catalog.
+If this isn't specified, then the <a href="#acl_token">`acl_token`</a> will be used.
+This was added in Consul 0.7.2.
+  <br><br>
+  For clients, this token must at least have write access to the node name it will register as.
+For servers, this must have write access to all nodes that are expected to join the cluster, as well as write access to the "consul" service, which will be registered automatically on its behalf.

 * <a name="acl_enforce_version_8"></a><a href="#acl_enforce_version_8">`acl_enforce_version_8`</a> -
   Used for clients and servers to determine if enforcement should occur for new ACL policies being previewed before Consul 0.8.
 Added in Consul 0.7.2, this will default to false in versions of